Cempaka intensifies into a typhoon as it approaches China

 A Strong Wind Signal No. 3 was in effect for Hong Kong, indicating wind speeds of 41 to 62 kph (about 25-40 mph) are expected, according to the Hong Kong Observatory's typhoon warning signals.

 Cempaka will bring heavy, flooding rains to southeastern portions of China through much of this week.
-A widespread 100 to 200 mm (about 4 to 8 inches) of rainfall is forecast for the provinces of Guangdong, Guangxi and Hainan.
-Isolated locations could approach 500 mm (about 20 inches) through Friday local time.
+A widespread 100 to 200 millimeters (about 4 to 8 inches) of rainfall is forecast for the provinces of Guangdong, Guangxi and Hainan.
+Isolated locations could approach 500 millimeters (about 20 inches) through Friday local time.
 There will also be strong, gusty winds, especially near the coast where the storm will make landfall, which could cause isolated power outages.

 The Joint Typhoon Warning Center said it expects Cempaka to meander over these provinces and possibly emerge back over the South China Sea by this weekend, keeping an elevated risk for rain and flooding, especially near the coast.